Kotronon/Bachelor-Praktikum/MolSim/README.md

 * vi (tn+1) = vi(tn) + ∆t * (Fi(tn) + Fi(tn+1)) / 2mi

 ## Task 3 ##
+* Compile with all options enabled.
+* run ./MolSim <path_to_file>/eingabe-sonne.txt
+* If you want to change delta_t please use flag -d <value>.
+* If you want to change end_time please use flag -e <value>.
 * Visualization of sun, earth, jupiter and Halley's Comet movements.
-* Compile with all options enabled
-* run ./MolSim <path_to_file>/eingabe-sonne.txt
-* You will get asked for a delta_t and a t_end.
-You need to write something to the command line, otherwise the program won't go on.

 ## Task 4 ##
-* Refactoring and documentation
+* Documentation:
-* Doxygen option is on as default.
+  * Doxygen option (BUILD_DOC) is on as default.
 But it can be set off in CMakeLists.txt
   * If you want to use doxygen please make sure you have it installed.
+  * run make doc_doxygen
+* Refactoring:
+  * Encapsulated Particle into ParticleContainer
+  * Input immediately through command line from the beginning not while program runs